Charles Barkley Disses Trump, As NCAA Brackets Are Presidential Tradition

 “We look forward to working with ESPN on another opportunity in the near future.”

 ESPN said that they knew of nothing else coming up in the future, as the NCAA Tournament was the only thing they did with the White House.
-Andy Katz, the ESPN basketball analyst says that none of this surprises him, because Donald Trump isn’t known as a college basketball guy, and that it was fun, particularly with President Obama because he was a fan, and followed the game.
+Andy Katz, the ESPN basketball analyst, says that none of this surprises him, because Donald Trump isn’t known as a college basketball guy, and that it was fun, particularly with President Obama because he was a fan, and followed the game.
 Obama didn’t always get it right, but he had fun with it.

 “He wasn’t as dialed in to every player or team but had conversational knowledge to offer his own analysis on the NCAA tournament for the men’s and women’s game.
 Baracketology was a success because it was clear he was a fan of the sport and the NCAA tournament, like millions of other Americans.”